 The two-seat Smart ForTwo is one of the smallest cars on American roads.
 Measuring just over 106 inches from tip to tail, and a shade under 62 inches tall and wide, the electric version is small enough to occupy the smallest of spaces, from gaps in busy rush-hour traffic to overcrowded parking lots.

-When the diminutive Smart was first introduced in the United States nearly a decade ago, it assumed a somewhat novel cult status—because it was so different than anything else on the street.
+When the diminutive Smart ForTwo was first introduced in the United States nearly a decade ago, it assumed a somewhat novel cult status—because it was so different from anything else on the street.
 But with dismal press reviews and anemic sales, the odd looks of the stubby pipsqueak Smart soon started looking goofy.
 That image persists today.
 You have to want to make a bold statement to drive a Smart—and frankly, it’s hard to know what that statement is.

 Although it looks identical to its gasoline sibling, the 2015 Smart ForTwo Electric Drive is marginally larger.
 You’d have to park it next to a gasoline Smart ForTwo to really notice.
 That extra length, width and height helps contains a 17.6 kilowatt-hour lithium-ion battery pack and electric motor.

 The Smart ForTwo Electric Drive has a 55 kW electric motor that makes 96 pound-feet of torque delivered through a single-speed automatic transmission.
 Top speed is not great: 78 miles per hour.
 The Smart ForTwo ED provides 74 horsepower, granting a zero-to-62 mph time of 11.5 seconds.

 That’s pretty leisurely, yet auto reviewers say that the small EV has enough power for passing other vehicles in the city.
-However, at low speeds however, the lack of power steering and low-ratio rack and pinion create a lot of work for the driver.
-As with the gas-powered model, the car can feel unsteady— and too easily swayed by the wind—when traveling at highway speeds.
+However, at low speeds, the lack of power steering and low-ratio rack and pinion create a lot of work for the driver.
+As with the gas-powered model, the car can feel unsteady—and too easily swayed by the wind—when traveling at highway speeds.